top of page

 12. The Ark of the Covenant was returned to Beth Shemesh by the Philistines and wound up staying at the house of Abinadab for 20 years (1 Sam.
 7:1).

 13. Eventually, King David would take the ark to the City of David (1 Chron.
 13, 15), and then it would be moved to the temple Solomon built (2 Chron.
 5:2).
 The tabernacle was taken to Gibeon (1 Chron.
 21:29) but didn’t have the ark in it.
-After the temple was instituted, the tabernacle at Gibeon went by the wayside.
+After the temple was instituted, the Tabernacle at Gibeon went by the wayside.

 14. After the Kingdom of Israel was divided, Jeroboam, King of the Northern Tribes, erected golden calf altars in Bethel and Dan for the worship of false gods.
 Over time, Shiloh fell into ruins and came under judgment from God.